input-output-hk/mantis/ets/README.md

 ## Useful options:

-You can run one test be selecting one suite and using `--singletest`, for instance:
+You can run one test by selecting one suite and using `--singletest`, for instance:

     nix-in-docker/run -t BlockchainTests/ValidBlocks/VMTests/vmArithmeticTest -- --nodes <ip>:8546 --singletest add0"